-As an alternative, Golosov et al. (2007) propose the concept of \mathcal{P} -efficiency, which applies Pareto efficiency to everyone, including those born only in some allocations.
+As an alternative, Golosov, Jones, and Tertilt (2007) propose the concept of \mathcal{P} -efficiency, which applies Pareto efficiency to everyone, including those born only in some allocations.
 As in the case of \mathcal{A} -efficiency, equilibria in fertility models with altruism and without distortions are generally \mathcal{P} -efficient.
 A drawback is that the set of \mathcal{P} -efficient allocations is generally large.
 Moreover, the concept requires specifying a welfare level for those not being born.
 Without guidance on how this can be done, \mathcal{P} -efficiency lacks clear-cut implications for population policy.

-7.2 The socially optimal level of population
+7.2 The Socially Optimal Level of Population